TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 .. class:: AbstractBasicAuthHandler(password_mgr=None)

-   This is a mixin class that helps with HTTP authentication, both to the remote host and to a proxy. *password_mgr*, if given, should be something that is compatible with :class:`HTTPPasswordMgr`; refer to section :ref:`http-password-mgr` for information on the interface that must be
+   This is a mixin kundi that helps with HTTP authentication, both to the remote host and to a proxy. *password_mgr*, if given, should be something that is compatible with :class:`HTTPPasswordMgr`; refer to section :ref:`http-password-mgr` for information on the interface that must be